Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

  In March 2025, we participated in the National Innovation Competition, where we refined our business model and product presentation for the first time.

- Later, in May 2025, we took part in the he Biopharmaceutical Track of the Shanghai College Student Innovation and Entrepreneurship Competition (Shanghai Stock Exchange Cup), aiming to raise initial funding from potential investors through roadshows.
+ Later, in May 2025, we took part in the **Biopharmaceutical Track of the Shanghai College Student Innovation and Entrepreneurship Competition (Shanghai Stock Exchange Cup),** aiming to raise initial funding from potential investors through roadshows.
 Industry experts and judges provided valuable feedback in discussion sessions—— for instance, experts recommended that we further segment our target customer groups in market sizing and strengthen the alignment of our product applications with clinical needs.
 Investors also highlighted the importance of early planning for intellectual property protection and building strong competitive barriers.
 Overall, these experiences sharpened our understanding of both our strengths and weaknesses, laying a solid foundation for product iteration, market expansion, and fundraising strategies in the future.

 ![The research process of an antifungal medication](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-action1.webp)